CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_advanced_enterprise_java.md

 Java Reflection makes it possible to inspect classes, interfaces, fields and methods at runtime, without knowing the names of the classes, methods etc. at compile time.
 It is also possible to instantiate new objects, invoke methods and get/set field values using reflection.

-Reflection can be used to get information about:

-1. Class The getClass() method is used to get the name of the class to which an object belongs.
-2. Constructors The getConstructors() method is used to get the public constructors of the class to which an object belongs.Math.max(0, q[i] - 2)The getMethods() method is used to get the public methods of the class to which an object belongs.
-   It’s the backbone for most of the Java, J2EE frameworks.
-   Some of the frameworks that use java reflection are:
-3. JUnit - uses reflection to parse @Test annotation to get the test methods and then invoke it.
-4. Spring - dependency injection, read more at Spring Dependency Injection
-5. Tomcat - web container to forward the request to correct module by parsing their web.xml files and request URI.
-6. Eclipse - auto completion of method names
-7. Hibernate
+Reflection is important since it lets you write programs that do not have to "know" everything at compile time, making them more dynamic, since they can be tied together at runtime.
+The code can be written against known interfaces, but the actual classes to be used can be instantiated using reflection from configuration files.

+Lots of modern frameworks use reflection extensively for this very reason.
+Most other modern languages use reflection as well, and in scripting languages (such as Python) they are even more tightly integrated, since it feels more natural within the general programming model of those languages.

 #### 2. What is Spring?

-Spring is the most popular application development framework for enterprise Java.
 The Spring Framework is an application framework and inversion of control container for the Java platform.
 The framework's core features can be used by any Java application, but there are extensions for building web applications on top of the Java EE (Enterprise Edition) platform.
-Spring framework is an open source Java platform.
+Although the framework does not impose any specific programming model, it has become popular in the Java community as an addition to the Enterprise JavaBeans (EJB) model.

 #### 3. What is Spring Boot?

-Spring Boot is Spring's convention-over-configuration solution for creating stand-alone, production-grade Spring-based Applications that you can "just run".[22]
-It is preconfigured with the Spring team's "opinionated view" of the best configuration and use of the Spring platform and third-party libraries so you can get started with minimum fuss.
-Most Spring Boot applications need very little Spring configuration.
-Features:

-- Create stand-alone Spring applications
-- Embed Tomcat or Jetty directly (no need to deploy WAR files)
-- Provide opinionated 'starter' Project Object Models (POMs) to simplify your Maven configuration
-- Automatically configure Spring whenever possible
-- Provide production-ready features such as metrics, health checks and externalized configuration Absolutely no code generation and no requirement for XML configuration.
+Spring Boot is a framework which helps create standalone Spring applications that are production-grade.
+It’s built on top of the Spring framework and takes an opinionated view of the Spring platform to minimize the configuration required by a typical Spring application.
+This makes it fast and easy to get started with.

 While the Spring framework focuses on providing flexibility to you, Spring Boot aims to shorten the code length and provide you with the easiest way to develop a web application.
 With annotation configuration and default codes, Spring Boot shortens the time involved in developing an application.

 #### 4. What is the major difference between the Standard edition (JSE) and Enterprise edition (JEE)?
 You can choose Spring (Spring Boot) instead of JavaEE.
 Focus on comparing them.

 Java technology is both a programming language and a platform.
 The Java programming language is a high-level object-oriented language that has a particular syntax and style.
 A Java platform is a particular environment in which Java programming language applications run.
-There are several Java platforms.
-Many developers, even long-time Java programming language developers, do not understand how the different platforms relate to each other.

 There are four platforms of the Java programming language:

 - Java Platform, Standard Edition (Java SE)